Panacea (medicine): The rise of "patent medicines"

-The cure-alls became known as "patent medicines" that grew starting in the late 17th century with increasing marketing.
-Some found favour with royalty and were issued letters patent authorising the use of the royal endorsement in advertising.
+In the 1590s, Bavarian alchemist Georg am Wald began to advertise his cure-all Amwaldina, the first to use the term panacea in reference to a purely alchemical cure.
+He used a secret process to alchemically produce sealed and stamped medallions called terra sigillata, selling them with the claim that they could cure 116 diseases.

-Eighteenth century England has been popularly referred to as the golden age of physic, due to the widespread availability and consumption of enormous amounts of proprietary medicines - many of which were principally laxatives but with the added claim that they somehow purified the blood and so cured all manner of illness.
+This concept of a cure-all specifically created and marketed towards consumers became known as a "patent medicine" starting in the late 17th century.
+Some medicines found favour with royalty and were issued letters patent authorising the use of the royal endorsement in advertising.
+Eighteenth century England has been popularly referred to as the golden age of physic, due to the widespread availability and consumption of enormous amounts of proprietary medicines - many of which were principally laxatives but with the added claim that they purified the blood and so cured all manner of illness.

 The first such preparation that is known to use the term "panacea" for promotion was Panacea of William Swaim, starting in 1820.
 Defending the use of that term later, he stated that it was often used "in the restricted sense of a remedy for a large class of diseases, and not in its literal and more comprehensive meaning."
 He started publishing pamphlets to promote it in 1822, and in 1824 he published a book with the title A Treatise on Swaim's Panacea; Being a Recent Discovery for the Cure of Scrofula or King's Evil, Mercurial Disease, Deep-Seated Syphilis, Rheumatism, and All Disorders Arising from a Contaminated or Impure State of the Blood.
 The Philadelphia Medical Society took particular exception, forming a committee to tackle quack medicines which reported that The Panacea was neither effective nor safe.

 Touting these nostrums with implausible claims was one of the first major projects of the advertising industry.
 An early pioneer in the use of advertising to promote patent medicine was New York businessman Benjamin Brandreth, whose "Vegetable Universal Pill" eventually became one of the best-selling patent medicines in the United States.
 For fifty years Brandreth's name was a household word in the United States; the Brandreth pills were a purgative that allegedly cured many ills by purging toxins out of the blood, which he claimed was the cause of all maladies.
 In the absence of proof, Brandreth justified this claim by quoting scripture : "The life of the flesh is in the blood."
 An advertisement from 1865 claimed that "By their use acute disease of every kind is cured.
 Perseverance will cure most chronic cases."
 They became so well known they received mention in Herman Melville's classic novel Moby-Dick.